The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Optical scattering

-Short definition: Dispersion of the laser beam through skin layers as it penetrates.
+Short definition: The dispersion of the laser beam within the skin layers as it penetrates.

-Optical scattering describes the phenomenon by which laser photons are deflected from their initial path as they pass through tissue.
-It reduces the energy density reaching the target pigments in depth.
-It varies according to wavelength (shorter wavelengths scatter more) and the patient’s phototype.
+Optical scattering describes how laser photons are deflected from their initial path as they travel through tissue.
+It reduces the energy density reaching target pigments at depth.
+It varies with wavelength (shorter wavelengths scatter more) and with the customer's phototype.

 See also: Wavelength, Phototype, Fluence.